lambdablockchain/lambda-node/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN LAMBDA

-It is possible to run Bitcoin Cash Node as a Tor onion service, and connect to such services.
+It is possible to run Lambda Node as a Tor onion service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many